Annual Reporting/Child Only (AR/CO) Cases

 ExampleExampleA continuing CalWORKs/CalFresh AR/CO case completes the SAWS 2 Plus and all other paperwork for their RD/RC.
 The client reports and verifies current income over the IRT.
 The client reports she expects the income to continue until month four, when she anticipates she will be laid off.
 In this instance, the CalWORKs and CalFresh cases are discontinued and Transitional CalFresh benefits would be established.

 ExampleExampleA continuing CalWORKs/CalFresh AR/CO case completes the SAWS 2 Plus and all other paperwork for their RD/RC.
 The client reports current income of $300 per month, which she expects to continue in months one through five.
 The client anticipates and provides verification that she will receive $400 in months six through eight and $500 in months nine through twelve.
 The income is not averaged to get one monthly income amount for the twelve month AR/CO period.
-Instead, the actual amount reasonably anticipated, resulting in one grant amount for months one through five, one grant amount for six through eight, and one grant amount for months nine through twelve.
+Instead, use the actual amount reasonably anticipated, resulting in one grant amount for months one through five, one grant amount for six through eight, and one grant amount for months nine through twelve.

 Conversion Factors